andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 - 11—19 are constructed from the counting form of the unit number and the ending *‑Taʿsh*, with irregularites in 11, 12, and 15.

 - Decades (20, 30, etc.) are constructed from the counting form of the unit numer and the ending *‑iin*, with only 20 having an irregular form.
-In complex numbers, the unit in independent form appears before the decades with the two parts connected with *u-* 'and': *sabʿa u‑tlaatiin*, ‘thirty‑six’.
+In complex numbers, the unit in independent form appears before the decades with the two parts connected with *u‑* 'and': *sabʿa u‑tlaatiin*, ‘thirty‑six’.

-- For numbers above one hundred there is no counting form for 100: *miyye u-tlaate kelime* ‘103&nbsp;words’.
+- For numbers above one hundred there is no counting form for 100: *miyye u‑tlaate kelime* ‘103&nbsp;words’.